Incontinence — the condition nobody wants to talk about

 The Hidden Epidemic

 Incontinence affects millions of older adults.
-It's extraordinarily common.
 In nursing homes, it's one of the leading reasons people are admitted.
+The CMS (Centers for Medicare and Medicaid Services) reports that incontinence is a factor in up to 50% of nursing home admissions.
 It's one of the primary reasons older adults lose their independence, because families or people themselves see incontinence as the point at which independent living is no longer possible.

 What makes this tragic is that incontinence is often improvable or manageable, and managing it doesn't require losing independence or dignity.
 Your parent can be incontinent and still go to the grocery store.
 They can still attend family gatherings.
 They can still have a full and engaged life.